aarondon1/Virtual-HomeLab/README.md

 ### Networking
 - **Configuration:**
-  - Private network within the virtualized environment using VirtualBox/VMware.
+  - Private network within the virtualized environment using VirtualBox.
   - Segmented attack and defending machines to emulate real-world network setups.
   - Ensured both machines can communicate securely for controlled testing.